Photo Credit: Chastity V.

 This is a heavily used trail at one of the busiest state parks in the Texas Hill Country.
 Garner State Park offers easy access to the Frio River and is a popular spot to launch tubes in the warmer months.

-But don’t let the number of people a the park deter you!
+But don’t let the number of people in the park deter you!
 Once inside the park, take the Bridges Trail to Painted Rock Overlook, and the crowds begin to thin out.
 The trail is steep and can be challenging at times.
-But once you make the way to the top and can check out the fantastic reviews, you will see that it was worth the climb!
+But once you go to the top and check out the fantastic reviews, you will see that it was worth the climb!

 Distance: 4 miles point-to-point